danewhero/WLED/usermods/user_fx/README.md

 The next lines of code further the stup process by defining variables that...

-* `const uint8_t refresh_hz = map(SEGMENT.speed, 0, 255, 20, 80);`
-  Maps the SEGMENT.speed (user-controllable parameter from 0–255) to a value between 20 and 80 Hz.

-Why: This determines how often the effect should refresh per second.
-Higher speed = more frames per second.
+* `const uint8_t refresh_hz = map(SEGMENT.speed, 0, 255, 20, 80);` - Maps the SEGMENT.speed (user-controllable parameter from 0–255) to a value between 20 and 80 Hz.
+This determines how often the effect should refresh per second (Higher speed = more frames per second).

-const unsigned refresh_ms = 1000 / refresh_hz;
-Meaning: Converts refresh rate from Hz to milliseconds.

-Why: It’s easier to schedule animation updates in WLED using elapsed time in milliseconds.
+* `const unsigned refresh_ms = 1000 / refresh_hz;` - Converts refresh rate from Hz to milliseconds.
+It’s easier to schedule animation updates in WLED using elapsed time in milliseconds.
 This value is used to time when to update the effect.

-const int16_t diffusion = map(SEGMENT.custom1, 0, 255, 0, 100);
-Meaning: Uses the custom1 control (0–255 range, usually exposed via sliders) to define the diffusion rate, mapped to 0–100.

-Why: This controls how much "heat" spreads to neighboring pixels — more diffusion = smoother flame spread.
+* `const int16_t diffusion = map(SEGMENT.custom1, 0, 255, 0, 100);` - Uses the custom1 control (0–255 range, usually exposed via sliders) to define the diffusion rate, mapped to 0–100.
+This controls how much "heat" spreads to neighboring pixels — more diffusion = smoother flame spread.

-const uint8_t spark_rate = SEGMENT.intensity;
-Meaning: Assigns SEGMENT.intensity (user input 0–255) to a variable named spark_rate.

-Why: Controls how frequently new "spark" pixels appear at the bottom of the matrix.
+* `const uint8_t spark_rate = SEGMENT.intensity;` - Assigns SEGMENT.intensity (user input 0–255) to a variable named spark_rate.
+Controls how frequently new "spark" pixels appear at the bottom of the matrix.
 A higher value means more frequent ignition of flame points.

-const uint8_t turbulence = SEGMENT.custom2;
-Meaning: Stores the user-defined custom2 value to a variable called turbulence.

-Why: This is used to introduce randomness in spark generation or flow — more turbulence means more chaotic behavior.
+* `const uint8_t turbulence = SEGMENT.custom2;` - Stores the user-defined custom2 value to a variable called turbulence.
+This is used to introduce randomness in spark generation or flow — more turbulence means more chaotic behavior.